 Each child is unique, therefore having a baseline for your child is much more helpful in managing a concussion, should one occur.
 Comparing the pre- and post-concussion test scores can help determine when an athlete is ready to return to normal activities.

 While we can test after an injury, we can only compare athletes of similar age and gender baseline test results.

-Dayton Children’s offers free baseline testing on a walk-in basis to children ages 10-21.
-Please call any outpatient testing center or the sports medicine clinic for more information such as hours or best times to come.
+Dayton Children’s offers free baseline testing.
+Please call the sports medicine clinic for more information 937-641-3883.

 age limits for concussion testing